vitorsei/Strongly-typed-angularjs-aspdotnet-mvc5/README.md

-# Strongly-typed-angularjs-aspdotnet-mvc5
+## Build Strongly-Typed ASP.NET MVC Code To AngularJS applications ##

 Advanced techniques for creating strongly-typed C# code to AngularJS applications

 Just because you are using AngularJS heavily it doesn't necessarily mean we can't leverage ASP.NET MVC.
 Our .NET code can be more than just a way to serve data.

-You can leverage strongly-typed models
+You can leverage strongly-typed models.
+The definite solution to refactor your code without breaking it.
-The server side model is the source of truth.
-If that changes and you fail to update the client side your application will break

-Templates and high-level Html Helpers using Fluent API
+This solution is based on Matt Honeycutt implementation.
+It uses Reflection and Fluent API to build Templates and high-level Html Helpers that translate .NET code into AngularJS code.